 Moving to Berkeley

 In 1938 he moved to Berkeley, where he worked for the rest of his life.
 Berkeley, as he put it, was “tabula rasa” – no statistical study at all then existed.
 There he taught probability and statistics in the mathematics department but aimed to set up a centre to train American statisticians.
-Soon there was an officially recognised Statistical Laboratory within the Department of Mathematics but the start of World War II diverted most academics from their intended course.
+Soon there was an officially recognized Statistical Laboratory within the Department of Mathematics but the start of World War II diverted most academics from their intended course.
 Neyman undertook military research, particularly working on bomb sights and targeting problems.

 Neyman’s contributions to research in statistics over the latter part of his career were mostly in the areas of applications to meteorology and medicine.
-He received many honours for his remarkable contributions.
+He received many honors for his remarkable contributions.
 In particular we note the Guy Medal of the Royal Statistical Society in 1966 and the Medal of Science from President Johnson in January 1969.
 Jerzy Neyman died on August 5, 1981 at age 87.

 References and Further Reading:

 - O’Connor, John J.; Robertson, Edmund F., “Jerzy Neyman“, MacTutor History of Mathematics archive, University of St Andrews.